-The Marion County Father-Daughter Valentine’s Dance is a community-wide event, presented by Chick-Fil-A, with the main mission of elevating the father-daughter relationship by celebrating it with an entire evening dedicated to daughters and their fathers/father figures.
+The Marion County Father-Daughter Valentine’s Dance is a community-wide event, with the main mission of elevating the father-daughter relationship by celebrating it with an entire evening dedicated to daughters and their fathers/father figures.

 The Father-Daughter Dance movement began in 1993 and has spread to many places in the country.
 The idea came from a father, Jim Massery, of Massachusetts after hearing Dr. Dobson on a “Focus on the Family” broadcast discuss the importance of fathers/father figures and daughters having strong, healthy relationships.
 He described feeling convicted when Dr. Dobson said, “A young girl will seek her father’s love first at home and if she doesn’t find it, she will seek it elsewhere.”
 Within seconds Massery was struck with an idea for a father-daughter Valentine’s dance that was filled with decorations, refreshments, girls with corsages, and daughters learning how a gentleman should treat a lady by observing their father’s or father figure’s actions.